UBC-MOAD/docs/analysis_repo.rst

 The steps to set up your own analysis repository are:

 #.
-Create an empty public repository on GitHub and clone it to your laptop or MOAD workstation
+Create an empty public repository on GitHub and clone it on ``salish`` or one of the MOAD workstations
 #.
 Use the MOAD `analysis repository cookiecutter`_ to generate the directory structure and
    initial files for your repository
 #.
-Commit and push the initial files to GitHub
+Use Pixi to install Python and the packages needed to start working in your analysis repository
 #.
-Create the conda environment to use for working in your analysis repository
+Commit and push the initial files to GitHub

 .. _analysis repository cookiecutter: https://github.com/UBC-MOAD/cookiecutter-analysis-repo